How to buy Austal (ASB) shares

 Austal share dividends

-Recently Austal has paid out, on average, around 24.29% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 3.16% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Austal shareholders could enjoy a 3.16% return on their shares, in the form of dividend payments.
-In Austal's case, that would currently equate to about A$0.1 per share.
+Recently Austal has paid out, on average, around 34.78% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 3.98% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Austal shareholders could enjoy a 3.98% return on their shares, in the form of dividend payments.
+In Austal's case, that would currently equate to about A$0.08 per share.

-While Austal's payout ratio might seem low, this can signify that Austal is investing more in its future growth.
+While Austal's payout ratio might seem fairly standard, it's worth remembering that Austal may be investing much of the rest of its net profits in future growth.

 Have Austal's shares ever split?